-"Maximize knowledge generated by young innovators and institutions in the Global South to enrich our global agenda on AI in diversity and inclusion, and minimize the AI divide." - Niousha Roshani, Policy Kitchen participant109 tic with a view on inclusiveness in the AI core community, but also risks aggrandizing economic disparity between richer and poorer nations.
-Participants thus urged for investments in AI education in developing countries111, measures to identify and foster young talent in such countries, as well as building and strengthening bridges between AI communities in the Global North and Global South112.
-Such efforts are sparse but growing: Several African universities are running AI programs.
-ICLR 2020 in Addis Ababa will be the first major international AI conference hosted in Africa.
-Google and Microsoft just opened their first African AI labs this year.
-While much of the Southern AI talent is likely to seek work in western countries, there is hope that the fast growth of venture capital flowing into African tech (~750m in 2018, a 300% increase within a year113) will also generate work opportunities locally.
+"Maximize knowledge generated by young innovators and institutions in the Global South to enrich our global agenda on AI in diversity and inclusion, and minimize the AI divide." - Niousha Roshani, Policy Kitchen participant109

+Arguably, the biggest challenge to inclusiveness on a global level is bridging the North-South "Al divide"110.
+Al talent is still highly concentrated in a handful of countries.
+This is not only problematic with a view on inclusiveness in the Al core community, but also risks aggrandizing economic disparity between richer and poorer nations.
+Participants thus urged for investments in Al education in developing countries111, measures to identify and foster young talent in such countries, as well as building and strengthening bridges between Al communities in the Global North and Global

+South112.
+Such efforts are sparse but growing: Several African universities are running Al programs.
+ICLR 2020 in Addis Ababa will be the first major international Al conference hosted in Africa.
+Google and Microsoft just opened their first African Al labs this year.
+While much of the Southern Al talent is likely to seek work in western countries, there is hope that the fast growth of venture capital flowing into African tech (~750m in 2018, a 300% increase within a year113) will also generate work opportunities locally.
 Similar trends are discernible in Latin America114 and Southeast Asia115.